-Want to know the ins-and-outs of content marketing for your product business?
+Want to know the ins-and-outs of content marketing for product businesses?
 There’s a lot to know if you want to craft an amazing blow-you-away content marketing plan for your product-based business.

 I think it’s been fairly well-established that I’m a little bit (okay, a lotta bit) obsessed with content.
 I’ve written a ton about it, given interviews about it, created entire programs around it.
 But where I’ve lapsed is creating content that helps product-based business owners use content to reach their business goals.